 One Step Up, you can buy a purpose made Yahtzee dice game available in some toy stores and internet shops.
 These come with formatted scorepad and something to roll the dice into so they don't all fall on the floor.

 Best of all is the hand-held electronic version (pic below) which do all the work including adding up the score you.
 One of these was used in the 100 game stats test described further down the page.
 These machines are carefully programmed with the correct yahtzee rules, including the most common mistake which made on multiple yahtzees - take a look at the yahtzee rules link if you're not sure.
-They're pretty hard to come by now because they haven't been manufactured for some time.
-Any left new in the packet tend to sell for up to £50.
 Various versions were produced - see the yahtzee machines tab on the left to see them all.

 Highest and Lowest Possible Scores